START-Hack/BellFoodGroup_STARTHACK24/README.md

 ##  <p align="center"> Resources: </p>
 -	For a detailed insight into our business here is the Annual report Bell Food Group 2023 "LINK"
--	Here is the dataset with the example Information about the Personal structure in one of our sites "LINK"
+-	Here is the dataset with the example Information about the Personal structure in typical plants [Sample Data of typical production plants.xlsx](https://github.com/START.Hack/BellFoodGroup_STARTHACK24/blob/aaffb7659f7a9657b78dc5ea953d699377fbe0f9/Sample%20Data%20of%20typical%20production%20plants.xlsx)
 ## <p align="center"> Judging Criteria: </p>

 ### Presentation delivered (40 %)